Nvrusha/Java-learnings/README.md

 ## 🎯 Purpose
 This repository serves as:

-A learning log of my Java programming journey.
+1.A learning log of my Java programming journey.
-A reference for anyone also learning Java, with various examples and exercises.
+2.A reference for anyone also learning Java, with various examples and exercises.
-A way to document my progress and gradually build a solid foundation.
+3.A way to document my progress and gradually build a solid foundation.

 ## 📌 How to Use This Repo
 Feel free to: